 Lake Mineral Wells State Park

 Another one of our favorite state parks near Dallas is Lake Mineral Wells State Park.
-Located about 1.5 hours west of Dallas, all the way past Fort Worth, Lake Mineral Wells State Park makes for a great day outdoors in North Central Texas.
+Located about 1.5 hours west of Dallas, all the way past Fort Worth, It makes for a great day outdoors in North Central Texas.

 There is a strong hiking community in this state park.
-I guess that can be attributed to the fact that the park offers over 10-miles of trails, rock climbing, a fabulous lake, and more!
+I guess that can be attributed to the park offering over 10 miles of trails, rock climbing, a fabulous lake, and more!

-One of the best hikes here is the Penitentiary Hollow Overlook.
-This provides you with a great view of the lake!
+One of the best hikes here is the Penitentiary Hollow Overlook, which offers a great view of the lake!

 You can also enjoy Lake Mineral Wells during your visit.
-The lake here encompasses 640-acres, providing guests with the opportunity to fish, swim, or enjoy a day boating on the lake.
+The lake encompasses 640 acres, and guests can fish, swim, or spend the day boating on it.

-If you don’t have a boat, they have you covered there as well.
+If you don’t have a boat, they also have you covered there.
 You can rent flat-bottom boats with trolling motors, canoes, kayaks, rowboats, and paddleboards.

 It is important to note that Lake Mineral Wells does not allow jet skis, skiing, or tubing on the lake.

-Of course, like most Texas state park, Lake Mineral Wells Park also offers you the opportunity to spend the weekend camping here.
-They have screened in shelters, equestrian campsites, and general campsites for you to choose from.
+Of course, like most Texas state parks, Lake Mineral Wells Park also offers the opportunity to spend the weekend camping.
+They have screened-in shelters, equestrian campsites, and general campsites.

 Dogwood Canyon Audubon Center